privateprep/coding-space-website/src/pages/programs/calendar.md

       Instead of sitting on the sidelines, parents and kids work side by side to create something real.
 Using simple AI tools, you’ll go from idea → prompt → working app in under 90 minutes.

-      No coding experience needed—just creativity, collaboration, and a willingness to try something new.
+      No coding experience needed, just creativity, collaboration, and a willingness to try something new.

       **What You’ll Leave With**